 Filling out your tax forms each year might seem like a chore, but the alternative is worse.
 The IRS requires you to file and pay taxes on all of the money you earn during the year.
 This filing requirement doesn't automatically mean your return is accepted and processed, however.
-The IRS has various codes when tax returns are flagged.
-Once of those codes is code 1262.
+The IRS has various codes when tax returns are flagged, and one of those is code 1262.

 The IRS uses error codes to denote problems with taxpayer filings.
 These error codes alert you and IRS agents that a tax return needs additional attention before it is processed.
-The 1262 error code means that an electronic tax return was received over three weeks ago but that it is being held for review.
+The 1262 is one such error code.

 Video of the Day

 It means that an electronic tax return was received over three weeks ago but that it is being held for review.
 The IRS will not process your tax return as long as the code is there and there is no action being taken.

 What Happens Next?